-In 2010-11, I returned to my yoga studies and earned an Advanced Teacher Training Certificate called The Art of Teaching, from The Yoga Studio (with nationally-known Barbara Benagh), a 200-hour program.
+In 2010-11 after teaching for 14 years, I returned to my yoga studies and earned an Advanced Teacher Training Certificate called The Art of Teaching, from The Yoga Studio (with nationally-acclaimed Barbara Benagh), a 200-hour program.

-I have continually studied many forms of yoga since 1986, particularly Iyengar style, as well as taken dozens and dozens of workshops and immersion weekends focusing on different topics like backbends, restoratives, breathing, twists and yoga for the subtle body.
+I have continually studied many forms of yoga since 1986, particularly Iyengar style, as well as taken dozens and dozens of workshops and immersion weekends focusing on different topics like backbends, restoratives, breathing (pranayama), twists, and yoga for the subtle body.

-Currently I am very interested in using yoga to reawaken and hydrate our fascia (connective tissue) which can help with chronic pain and create a feeling of freedom; and better ways to improve posture.
-Each spring we do a "spring cleaning" class that focuses on twists and includes a lymph system massage to help bolster our immune system.
-In allergy season we do yoga to help combat overreactions to allergens; at other times yoga to help us sleep, battle depression, strengthen tender knees, loosen tight shoulders and neck, energize or relax us.
-As I'm writing this, today we did a class called "Love your Liver."
-The options are limitless!
+Currently I am very interested in using yoga to reawaken and hydrate our fascia (connective tissue) to help ease chronic pain and create a feeling of freedom; it has been extremely helpful in alleviating my own knee pain from a torn meniscus and, after doing daily exercises to rehydrate my own fascia, I find that I am able to swing dance once again, and leap, walk down stairs, and more, without pain.
+In addition, in class we do yoga to improve posture; each spring we do a "spring cleaning" class that focuses on twists and includes a lymph system massage to help bolster our immune system; in allergy season we do yoga to help combat overreactions to allergens; at other times yoga to help us sleep, battle depression, strengthen tender knees, loosen tight shoulders and neck, energize, or relax us.
+As I'm writing this, today we did a class called "Love your Liver." :)